Movatterモバイル変換

 Fictional character biography

 Silas King was born inCarson City, Nevada.
 King is a latent mutant and drug runner whose mutant gene activates when he spends several days out in the desert sun after his truck breaks down.
-Gaining the ability to absorb and project solar energy, King becomes a criminal known as Solarr and joins theEmissaries of Evil.[5]
+While recovering from sunstroke and dehydration in a hospital, King realizes that he can absorb and discharge solar energy.
+He becomes a criminal known as Solarr and joins theEmissaries of Evil.[5]

-During the "Fall of X" storyline, Solarr is among the mutants that take refuge at the Limbo Embassy.
+Many years after his death, Solarr is resurrected bythe Five.[9]
+During the "Fall of X" storyline, Solarr is among the mutants who take refuge at the Limbo embassy.
 He is later killed by analternate version of Madelyne Pryor.[10]

 Powers and abilities